MenacingManatee/AirBnB_clone/README.md

-# AirBnB Clone
+# AirBnb Clone - The Console

 ## About / synopsis
 This repo contains the console for an AirBnb clone.
+The purpose of the console is manage object instances by interacting with a storage system.
 ## Built By
 * [Brett Davis] <email>
 * [Gabriel Abdul-Raheem] - gabrielabdul1@gmail.com